actions/setup-python/README.md

 - uses: actions/checkout@master
 - uses: actions/setup-python@v1
   with:
-    version: '3.x' // Version range or exact version of a Python version to use, using semvers version range syntax.
+    python-version: '3.x' // Version range or exact version of a Python version to use, using semvers version range syntax.
     architecture: 'x64' // (x64 or x86)
 - run: python my_script.py
 ```